Yahui-Qian/451_Final_Project/README.md

 This project made use of **ChatGPT (OpenAI GPT-5)** for support in:
 - Drafting the research report and README
 - Refining Python scripts
-- Generating presentation outlines and captions

-All outputs were validated manually and cross-checked against empirical results.

 ---